wp-plugins/nextgen-facebook/readme.txt

 * Added the "Default Image on Search Page" option.
 * Added the "WP-WikiBox Tag Prefix" option to identify the WordPress tag names used to retrieve Wikipedia content.
 * The two WP-WikiBox options ("Use WP-WikiBox for Pages" and "WP-WikiBox Tag Prefix") will not appear on the settings page unless the WP-WikiBox plugin is installed and activated.
+* Updated the readme's Description and FAQ sections with more information on Open Graph and it's use by Google and LinkedIn.

 = v.1.5 =
 * Added the "Add NextGEN Gallery Tags" option to include the featured (or default) image tags from the NextGEN Gallery.